blankworker1/BYOB/README.md

 **Become Your Own Bank**

-BYOB is an open, decentralized community preparedness model for Bitcoin self‑custody.
+BYOB is an open, decentralized community protocol for financial emergency preparedness using self custodial Bitcoin wallets.

-It enables individuals to recreate a Bitcoin wallet from memory and public infrastructure, without storing seed words, without relying on a personal hardware device, and without trusting any central authority.
+It enables individuals to generate and recreate a Bitcoin wallet from memory and public infrastructure, without storing seed words, without relying on a personal hardware device, and without trusting any central authority.

-BYOB is a model, not a product.
+BYOB is a protocol, not a product.

 ---